fabiosimeoni/dart-playground/README.md

 dart-playground
 ===============

-Playground to Experiment with Dart-based Stack.
+Playground to experiment with a `Dart`-based stack.